ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

 The ``plot_new_solution_rate()`` method creates, shows, and returns a figure that shows the number of new solutions explored in each generation.
 This method works only when ``save_solutions=True`` in the constructor of the ``pygad.GA`` class.

-It also works only after completing at least 1 generation.
+It works only after completing at least 1 generation.
 If no generation is completed (at least 1), an exception is raised.

 This method accepts the following parameters: